Brazil raids food giants for allegedly selling rotten meat

 JBS, the biggest meat processer in the world, said in a filing that none of its executives were singled out in the investigation and that its headquarters were not targeted.
 The company says it meets international standards and supports punishing those who do not adhere to regulations.

-In a statement, the company It has complete confidence in its production processes and in the integrity of its products.
+In a statement, the company said it has complete confidence in its production processes and in the integrity of its products.
 JBS also said the employee questioned in this matter played no strategic role in product quality or any verification processes.

 BRF said in a statement that it meets all of the standards and regulations required by law and that there it has "rigorous processes and controls and does not condone illegal practices."